azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL step-by-step Intelligent analytics.md

 Duration: 10 minutes

 In this exercise, attendees will deprovision any Azure resources that were created in support of the lab.
-You should follow all steps provided _after_ attending the Hands-on lab.

 ### Task 1: Delete the resource group